Warby Parker (NYSE:WRBY) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Warby Parker (NYSE:WRBY – Get Rating) from a sell rating to a hold rating in a research note published on Friday, Zacks.com reports.
+Warby Parker (NYSE:WRBY – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Friday, Zacks.com reports.

 According to Zacks, “Warby Parker Inc. is a direct-to-consumer eyewear brand.
 Warby Parker Inc. is based in NEW YORK. “

-Warby Parker (NYSE:WRBY – Get Rating) last released its quarterly earnings results on Thursday, March 17th.
-The company reported ($0.08) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.10) by $0.02.
-The firm had revenue of $132.89 million for the quarter, compared to analyst estimates of $133.35 million.
-During the same period in the prior year, the business earned ($0.04) earnings per share.
-Warby Parker’s revenue for the quarter was up 17.8% on a year-over-year basis.
-Sell-side analysts predict that Warby Parker will post -0.01 earnings per share for the current fiscal year.
+Warby Parker (NYSE:WRBY – Get Rating) last issued its quarterly earnings data on Thursday, March 17th.
+The company reported ($0.08) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.10) by $0.02.
+The company had revenue of $132.89 million for the quarter, compared to analyst estimates of $133.35 million.
+The business’s revenue was up 17.8% on a year-over-year basis.
+During the same period in the prior year, the company posted ($0.04) EPS.
+Analysts expect that Warby Parker will post -0.01 earnings per share for the current year.

-In related news, CEO David Abraham Gilboa sold 5,354 shares of the firm’s stock in a transaction on Thursday, March 10th.
+In related news, Director Teresa Briggs sold 19,325 shares of Warby Parker stock in a transaction dated Monday, March 21st.
+The stock was sold at an average price of $30.01, for a total value of $579,943.25.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, CEO David Abraham Gilboa sold 5,354 shares of the business’s stock in a transaction that occurred on Thursday, March 10th.
 The stock was sold at an average price of $25.00, for a total value of $133,850.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, major shareholder Durable Capital Partners Lp acquired 221,875 shares of the company’s stock in a transaction on Wednesday, January 26th.
-The shares were bought at an average price of $35.39 per share, with a total value of $7,852,156.25.
-The disclosure for this purchase can be found here.
-In the last quarter, insiders have acquired 1,690,382 shares of company stock worth $53,514,638 and have sold 30,446 shares worth $857,968.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders bought 1,690,382 shares of company stock worth $53,514,638 and sold 30,446 shares worth $857,968.

-Several large investors have recently made changes to their positions in WRBY.
-General Catalyst Group Management LLC acquired a new stake in shares of Warby Parker in the third quarter valued at $511,303,000.
-D1 Capital Partners L.P. increased its position in Warby Parker by 64.4% in the fourth quarter.
-D1 Capital Partners L.P. now owns 13,404,023 shares of the company’s stock worth $624,091,000 after purchasing an additional 5,250,941 shares during the period.
-Capital Research Global Investors increased its position in Warby Parker by 158.2% in the fourth quarter.
-Capital Research Global Investors now owns 4,563,269 shares of the company’s stock worth $212,466,000 after purchasing an additional 2,795,782 shares during the period.
-Suvretta Capital Management LLC acquired a new stake in Warby Parker in the third quarter worth about $53,050,000.
-Finally, Victory Capital Management Inc. acquired a new stake in Warby Parker in the fourth quarter worth about $37,778,000.
+Large investors have recently made changes to their positions in the company.
+Wolff Wiese Magana LLC acquired a new stake in Warby Parker during the 4th quarter worth about $67,000.
+Delta Asset Management LLC TN bought a new position in shares of Warby Parker during the 4th quarter worth about $69,000.
+Evoke Wealth LLC bought a new position in Warby Parker in the 4th quarter valued at about $88,000.
+Advisor Group Holdings Inc. lifted its position in Warby Parker by 542.0% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 2,478 shares of the company’s stock valued at $115,000 after acquiring an additional 2,092 shares in the last quarter.
+Finally, Blue Owl Capital Holdings LP bought a new position in shares of Warby Parker during the 4th quarter worth approximately $165,000.
 Institutional investors own 80.44% of the company’s stock.

 Warby Parker Inc provides eyewear products.
 It offers eyeglasses, sunglasses, light-responsive lenses, blue-light-filtering lenses, and contact lenses, as well as accessories, including cases, lenses kit with anti-fog spray, pouches, and anti-fog lens spray.
 The company also offers eye exams and vision tests directly to consumers through its retail stores, website, and mobile apps.